muratk3n/thirdwave/en/README.md

 ---

+On whether to use GDP for nation-power comparison

 M. Beckley: "Despite the widespread use of GDP, however, few people know what it actually measures or recognize that it does not deduct costs.
 To begin, GDP counts production costs (inputs and